namhyung/uftrace/INSTALL.md

 like gcc and make.
 And also you need to install dependent softwares, please see DEPENDENCY section for details.

-Once you installed required software(s), you can run `make` to build it.
+Once you installed required software(s), you need to run `configure` to set install directory and other features.
+It installs the uftrace under /usr/local by default, if you want install it to other location, you can set the `prefix` variable (see below).

+    $ ./configure --prefix=/usr

+It will show the prefix directory and detected features like:

+    uftrace detected system features:
+    ...         prefix: /usr
+    ...         libelf: [ on  ] - more flexible ELF data handling
+    ...          libdw: [ on  ] - DWARF debug info support
+    ...      libpython: [ on  ] - python scripting support
+    ...      libluajit: [ OFF ] - luajit scripting support
+    ...    libncursesw: [ on  ] - TUI support
+    ...   cxa_demangle: [ on  ] - full demangler support with libstdc++
+    ...     perf_event: [ on  ] - perf (PMU) event support
+    ...       schedule: [ on  ] - scheduler event support
+    ...       capstone: [ on  ] - full dynamic tracing support
+    ...      libunwind: [ OFF ] - libunwind support

+Then you can run `make` to build the source.

     $ make

 It builds uftrace and resulting binary exists in the current directory.
 This is good for testing, but you'll want to install it for normal use.

-    $ sudo make install

-It installs the uftrace under /usr/local by default, if you want install it to other location, you can set the `prefix` variable when invoking the configure before running make. (see below).

-    $ ./configure --prefix=/usr
-    $ make
     $ sudo make install

 The output of build looks like linux kernel style, users can see original